-(\) Serial number means a unique number assigned by an administration or a beacon manufacturer.
+^{} Serial number means a unique number assigned by an administration or a beacon manufacturer.
 Administrations must ensure that the assigned serial numbers provide a unique beacon identification when used with the country code.
 Serial numbers assigned by a manufacturer must provide a unique beacon identification when used with the Cospas-Sarsat type approval certificate number assigned to that beacon model.

-(\\) The test protocol is used in trials (to be co-ordinated with the appropriate MCC) which involve live transmissions to satellites.
+[†] The test protocol is used in trials (to be co-ordinated with the appropriate MCC) which involve live transmissions to satellites.
 It is described further in section 3.3.5.

-Table 3.2: List of Available Coding Options for the Location Protocols (1/3)
+Table 3.2: List of Available Coding Options for the Location Protocols (1/4)

-Application Identification Data Location Data Protocols Figure No. EPIRBs (Maritime) MMSI 4 minute resolution encoded in PDF-2 User-location F 3.6 F 3.18 position offset to 4 second resolution encoded in PDF-2 in addition to 15 minute resolution encoded in PDF-1 Standard Location F 3.19 F 3.24 Unique EPIRB Serial Number 4 minute resolution encoded in PDF-2 User-location F 3.7 F 3.18 position offset to 4 second resolution encoded in PDF-2 in addition to 15 minute resolution encoded in PDF-1 Standard Location F 3.23 F 3.24 Radio Call Sign 4 minute resolution encoded in PDF-2 User-location F 3.8 F 3.9 F 3.18 SSAS (Maritime) Serial Number Assigned by Administration position offset to 4 second resolution encoded in PDF-2 in addition to 2 minute resolution encoded in PDF-1 National Location F 3.25 MMSI position to 15 minute resolution encoded in PDF-1 and offset to 4 second resolution encoded in PDF-2 Standard Location F 3.20
+Application Identification Data Location Data Protocols Figure No. EPIRBs (Maritime) MMSI 4-minute resolution encoded in PDF-2 User-location Fig. 3.6 Fig. 3.18 position offset to a 4-second resolution encoded in PDF-2 in addition to a 15-minute resolution encoded in PDF-1 Standard Location Fig. 3.19 Fig. 3.24 Unique EPIRB Serial Number 4-minute resolution encoded in PDF-2 User-location Fig. 3.7 Fig. 3.18 position offset to a 4-second resolution encoded in PDF-2 in addition to a 15 minute resolution encoded in PDF-1 Standard Location Fig. 3.23 Fig. 3.24 Radio Call Sign position offset to a 4-second resolution encoded in PDF-2 in addition to a 30-minute resolution encoded in PDF-1 RLS Location Fig. 3.26 Fig. 3.27 Fig. 3.28 4-minute resolution encoded in PDF-2 User-location Fig. 3.8 Fig. 3.9 Fig. 3.18 Serial Number Assigned by Administration position offset to a 4-second resolution encoded in PDF-2 in addition to a 2-minute resolution encoded in PDF-1 National Location Fig. 3.25 SSAS (Maritime) MMSI position to a 15-minute resolution encoded in PDF-1 and offset to a 4-second resolution encoded in PDF-2 Standard Location Fig. 3.20